MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 * [HttpClient](https://github.com/open-telemetry/opentelemetry-dotnet/blob/1.0.0-rc9.14/src/OpenTelemetry.Instrumentation.Http/README.md#filter)
 * [SqlClient](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/blob/main/src/OpenTelemetry.Instrumentation.SqlClient/README.md#filter) <sup>1</sup>

-<sup>1</sup> We include the [SqlClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation in our package while our distro is still in beta.
+<sup>1</sup> We include the [SqlClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) instrumentation in our package while it's still in beta.
 When it reaches a stable release, we include it as a standard package reference.
 Until then, to customize the SQLClient instrumentation, add the `OpenTelemetry.Instrumentation.SqlClient` package reference to your project and use its public API.

 `dotnet add package --prerelease OpenTelemetry.Instrumentation.SqlClient`